Threats from the surroundings: an e-workshop on the importance of environment for the evolution of protoplanetary discs and formation of planets

 Shape the future direction of research in this regard through new ideas and collaborations, as well as to plan possible new observing proposals.

 In order to facilitate the discussion, the number of "talking" participants (see Format) will be limited to about 60 persons (final number TBD), selected by the SOC based on scientific relevance to the topic, considering all career stages and reflecting diversity.
+[NB: in the end we were able to accept all requests for "talking" participants, and for "watching" participants.]
 The other interested registered colleagues will be able to follow the live talks and discussions and will have the possibility to ask questions through chat/e-mail.
 Colleagues who are only interested in the latter possibility are encouraged to indicate this in the registration form.

 Please also consider that a broader conference on protoplanetary discs and planet formation is being organized virtually in December (HLTau2020).

-For information please contact firstname.lastname@example.org.
-If you want to receive future information on the e-workshop, please fill in the registration form (abstract submission not mandatory if you do not want full participation, see Format) and/or follow us on twitter (coming soon).
+For information please contact email@example.com.
+If you want to receive future information on the e-workshop, please fill in the registration form (abstract submission not mandatory if you do not want full participation, see Format) and/or follow us on twitter (#TftS2020).